Heat Shrink Tubing – Use of heat shrink tubing

 Select the correct tubing

-Initially, use of heat shrink tubing, the choice of heat shrink tubing is influenced by the conditions of the application.
+Initially, when using heat shrink tubing, keep in mind that the choice of heat shrink tubing affects the conditions of the application.
 The ambient temperature, the desired degree of shrinkage and whether the shrink tubing should be adhesive-coated or not are some issues that affect the choice of heat shrink tubing.

 Good questions to ask to help you when using heat shrink tubing